KoroSensei10/ob/README.md

 ### Setup steps

-### /!\ Limitations
+### :warning: Limitations

-Due to Better Auth requiring certain environment variables to be set at *build time* as well as *run time*, you need to build the Docker image yourself using Docker Compose.
+> Due to Better Auth requiring certain environment variables to be set at *build time*, you need to build the Docker image yourself using Docker Compose.
-This also applies to setting up the database, notes directory and the initial admin user.
+> This also applies to setting up the database, notes directory and the initial admin user.

-In the future, this limitation will be removed by setting everything at run time only, including the secret of the app, the notes directory, the database path and the admin user.
+> Hopefully in the future, this limitation will be removed by setting everything at run time only, including the secret of the app, the notes directory, the database path and the admin user.
-Thanks to that I will be able to provide pre-built Docker images and, you'll just have to setup environment variables for everything to work smoothly the first time.
+> Thanks to that I will be able to provide pre-built Docker images and, you'll just have to setup environment variables for everything to work smoothly the first time.

 Other than that, the steps below will guide you through the setup process.